Izaan2kz/Izaan2kz/README.md

 ## About Me

 I'm **Izaan**, a Computer Science student with a strong interest in **Software Development and AI**.
-I enjoy understanding how algorithms work under the hood and applying them to solve real-world problems
+I enjoy understanding how algorithms work under the hood and applying them to solve real-world problems.

 - Started with core programming and problem-solving fundamentals
 - Exploring Machine Learning, data-driven systems, and AI models